Skip to content

 Ralph is an autonomous AI agent loop (12k+ GitHub stars) based on Geoffrey Huntley’s Ralph pattern.
 It spawns fresh AI coding tool instances (Amp or Claude Code) in a bash loop, picking off PRD user stories one at a time until all items pass.
 Key concepts adopted from Ralph:

 Fresh-context iteration model.
 Each Ralph iteration spawns a brand-new AI instance with zero carry-over context.
 The only memory between iterations is git history, a progress.txt append-only learning log, and a prd.json task list.
-This project adopts the same philosophy through its session-resume skill: each agent step is stateless, and all memory persists through versioned artefact files in agent-output/{project}/ and the machine-readable 00-session-state.json.
+This project adopts the same philosophy through its apex-recall CLI skill: each agent step is stateless, and all memory persists through versioned artefact files in agent-output/{project}/ and the machine-readable 00-session-state.json.

 AGENTS.md as compounding knowledge.
 Ralph treats AGENTS.md updates as critical: after each iteration the AI appends discovered patterns, gotchas, and conventions so that future iterations (and human developers) benefit.
 This project elevates the same pattern to a first-class system: AGENTS.md is the table of contents, skills contain deep domain knowledge, and instructions encode discovered conventions as enforceable rules.
 Golden Principle 7 — “Human Taste Gets Encoded” — directly mirrors Ralph’s append-only learning loop.